centre-for-humanities-computing/sermon-research.dk/README.md

 This repository contains code and repo in relation the following publication:

-Agersnap, A., Kristensen-McLachlan, R.D, Johansen, K.H., Schjødt, U., & Neilbo, K.L.
+Agersnap, A., Kristensen-McLachlan, R.D, Johansen, K.H., Schjødt, U., & Nielbo, K.L.
 (2020). "*Sermons as Data: Introducing a Corpus of 11955 Danish Sermons*", *Journal of Cultural Analytics*, [LINK TBC]

 In this article, we present a new corpus comprising sermons from pastors in the Evangelical Lutheran Church in Denmark.